 Seasonings and Sauces

 Some places use chicken bouillon cubes or chicken stock to make their rice and soups and some salads have mayonnaise so make sure you ask first before ordering.
-Some places will use butter instead of oil so even though you order gallo pinto, they may have cooked it using butter (butter is mantequilla, oil is aceite).
+Likewise, some restaurants use butter instead of oil so even though you order gallo pinto, they may have cooked it using butter (butter is mantequilla, oil is aceite).
 Chicken bouillon cubes in Costa Rica are called consome de pollo.
 Mayonnaise is mayonesa in Spanish.

 Vegetarian Restaurants in Costa Rica

-Cafe Orchid in Santa Elena and La Fortuna: This cafe not only has delicious coffee and dessert, but excellent food with lots of vegetarian options.
+- Orchid Coffee & Restaurant in Monteverde: This cafe not only has delicious coffee and dessert, but excellent food with lots of vegetarian options.

 Farmer’s Market and Supermarkets in Costa Rica – What Fruits and Veggies You Can Find